splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence-and-data/4-activities.md

 Your program should:

 - Ask the user how many millimeters they would like to convert.
-- Return the resultant conversions for both metric and imperial units, from largest denomination to smallest denomination.
+- Output the resultant conversions for both metric and imperial units

 ### Sound Player

 Here we will be trying out some SplashKit functionality and playing a song (or part thereof) back to us!

-In this task, it is up to you to create a program which will ask the user where a sound file is located, the name of that sound file, as well as what timestamp the sound is to start playing, and for how long.
+In this task, it is up to you to create a program which will ask the user the filename of a sound file, the name they would like to refer to it as, and for how long they would like to play it.
+You will then play the sound back at 50% volume for the specified time, then again at 100% volume.

+NOTE:
+Your sound files need to be stored under: [PROJECTNAME]\bin\Debug\net8.0\sounds (If you don't have a sounds folder, create one)

-You might need the following SplashKit functions:
+You might need the following SplashKit functions: new Music();
+SplashKit.LoadMusic();
+SplashKit.Delay();
+SplashKit.StopMusic();

 Your program should:

-- Ask the user the file path of the folder the song is located in (e.g: C:/Users/Desktop/Songs/)
-- Ask the user the file name of the song
+- Ask the user the file name (including the file extension) of the sound
-- Ask the user what timestamp they would like the song to start at (e.g: 00:45 for 45 seconds into the song)
+- Ask the user what they would like to name the song
 - Ask the user how long they would like the song to play for in seconds
-- Play the section of the song the user asked for
+- Play the section of the song the user asked for at 50%, then 100% for the time specified by the user

 ### Game Splash Screen

 Here we will be creating the beginning of any good game; a splash-screen/title animation!

-In this task, it is up to you to create a short sequence of SplashKit events, such as shapes, colours, and delays to act as an introduction or title animation to a game.
+In this task, it is up to you to create a short sequence of SplashKit events, such as shapes, colours, images, sound/music, and delays to act as an introduction or title animation to a game.

 You might need the following SplashKit functions:

 Your program should:

 - Welcome the user to the game with an appropriate title
-- Play an introductory animation users shapes, colours, and delays
+- Play an introductory animation users shapes, colours, images, sound/music, and delays